itzmac777/project_chatbot-exp/README.md

 purpose.
 I would mostly hit their session limit which means another CD of 2-3 hours.

 ## Why it's abondonded
-I worked it for like a day and while experimenting with session and history persistant i hit the wall of rate limit again.
+I worked it for like a day and while experimenting with session and history persistance i hit the wall of rate limit again.
 So if the api has rate limit per user, i have no reason to reinvent the wheel again.
 This deminishes my whole core idea.
 I tried to bypass this issue using multiple token simultaniously(which i kept exposed on client side) to access the api (got success), but this seemed unethical.